ozgurakgun/ModRef2017/index.md

 ModRef 2017 will be the 16th in a [series of workshops on Constraint Modelling and Reformulation](https://www-users.cs.york.ac.uk/~frisch/ModRef/).

-ModRef has always been colocated with the [Constraint Programming (CP) conference](http://www.a4cp.org/events/cp-conference-series) in the past.
+ModRef has always been co-located with the [Constraint Programming (CP) conference](http://www.a4cp.org/events/cp-conference-series) in the past.
-This year CP is colocated with ICLP and SAT, and we are excited to run ModRef in this context!
+This year CP is co-located with ICLP and SAT, and we are excited to run ModRef in this context!

 - [The 23rd International Conference on Principles and Practice of Constraint Programming](http://sat2017.gitlab.io/)
 - [The 33rd International Conference on Logic Programming](http://iclp17.a4lp.org/)